NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ### Play mode

-- Start a game (release the ball in the playing area)
+- Start a game (release the MITBall in the playing area)

-- Stop a game (stop the ball in its current position)
+- Stop a game (stop the MITBall in its current position)

 - Press keys that trigger gizmos' actions